MaxEtMoritz/lb_radio/README.md

 ## About the Project

+LB Radio is a utility to submit your radio listening activity to ListenBrainz.

+Since most dedicated radio receivers (i'm not talking about web radio applications or Websites for listening to Internet radio streams) are dumb devices without internet connection there is no good way to submit listens done with them.

+This is where this project kicks in: When turning on the radio receiver, you can search for the radio station on here and click "Start listening".
+All songs this radio station is playing are now submitted to ListenBrainz until you click "Stop listening" again.

+## Current project state

+The project is not yet finished, it's a WIP.
+It also isn't hosted somewhere to try it out (yet).

+When i have time and feel like working on the project i will continue with it, otherwise it may never get finished and hosted somewhere.

 ## How to help?
 - report issues and missing features
 - help fixing reported issues via pull requests